AL-FATIHAH

 Cataract surgery is the most commonly performed type of eye

 surgery.
-In the vast majority of cases, approximately
+In the vast majority of cases, approximately 95% of

-surgery is uncomplicated.
+the time, the surgery is uncomplicated.
 Cataract surgery usually

-improved vision and a well satisfied patient.
+results in improved vision and a well satisfied patient.
 However,

 cataract surgery should never be trivialized.
 In a small percentage